-Charms, Cures, Herbal Remedies From Ancestors of Granny Women
+Charms, Cures, and Herbal Remedies From Ancestors of Granny Women

 Charms, cures, herbal healing practices and beliefs from ancestors of a Granny Woman goes far back in time.

 The healers of Appalachia know their knowledge and wisdom has been passed down for generations in their family.
 Where and when did this wisdom and art of healing begin?
 It goes far back to ancient times, to peasants throuhout Ireland, and many other parts of the world.
 In this article we will focus mainly on Ireland.
 The methods of healing that Granny Women practice are thousands of years old.
 The use of herbs is the oldest form of healing.
 Herbs, roots, bark and other plant parts were (and still are) used for healing purposes.

 Step Through a Doorway to the Ancient Past